threefoldtech/home/contribution/development_process.md

 # Development Process

-The development process of our projects is agile, collaborative and above all, respectful. we believe in the ingenuity of the people and that everyone has invaluable input to our codebase.
+The development process of our projects is agile, collaborative and above all - respectful.
+We believe in the ingenuity of the people and that everyone has invaluable input to our codebase.

-**github project based**
+**Github project based**

 ## Technical Product (account level)

-Each product has a clear name and a version.
+Each product has a clear name and a version

-- The name is ```product_$name_$versionnr``` and is hosted on account level
+- The name is ```product_$name_$versionnr``` and is hosted on account level.

-- Each product is define on a product page in the "home" repo.
+- Each product is defined on a product page in the "home" repo.
-- the home page in the home repo links to the product pages
+- The home page in the home repo links to the product pages.
 - Each product is linked to components as relevant fo the next release.
 - Each component is clearly defined by a version nr, that component corresponds with 1 (exceptional more) github repo's, where repo projects show the next release.
 The comonent release linked to the product release is marked on product page in clear ways.
 - Each product links to release notes which show history and per release (note) there are links to the components as used at that point.
-- A product can link to another product too which then links to the component !
+- A product can link to another product too which then links to the component.
-- A product can link to a 3e party product, also there specify the used version nrs.
+- A product can link to a 3rd party product, also there the version nr's are specified.

-## Component Project (on repo level)
+## Component Project (repo level)

 Normally only **1** github repo, there can be **exceptional** cases where 1 component spans repo's but this is the exception, normally it means its just more than 1 component.